 Note that the genus and species names are italicized.
 The combination makes for the scientific name of the animal.

 For amateurs or the casual observer, it isn’t always necessary to find the exact genus and species of a spider.
 Sometimes knowing which family is enough.
 Most members of a family share common behaviors and life histories, so knowing which one your spider belongs to can help you to become familiar with your spider and know what to expect from it.

 Worldwide, 112 spider families are recognized so far.
-North America currently has representatives of 71 of those.
+North America currently has representatives of 71 of those (as of 2013).
 Taxonomy is a fairly fluid thing; as more information is gained about spiders, new families are created or split apart or transferred to other families, so these numbers are always subject to change.
 Sometimes taxonomy is debatable, with different researchers taking different positions as to what belongs where.
 More often than not, however, there is agreement at the family level.

 Identifying Spider Family

 How do you find out which family your spider belongs to?
 Family level identification comes with experience and the guidance of scientific publications, but there are a few tricks that can help those unfamiliar with spiders.